nevanscott/uxui0919/_projects/ecommerce.md

 ## Deliverables

 * Presentation
-* Mid-fidelity design or re-design of the website
+* Mid-fidelity re-design of the website
-* Working prototype of at least one target size
+* Working prototype

 ### Nice to haves (extra mile)

 * Group report or Case study
 * One high-fidelity screen
-* Mobile or tablet screens (responsive)

 ### Suggestions